Set up a consistent schedule as best you can. Use class time wisely if you don't have enough time at home.

 Always give best effort and have a positive attitude.
 There are varying levels in every group.
 Respect those who try their best and practice.
 No one should ever feel inferior because they are starting at a different point than someone else.

-ht and awesome skills.
+A private instrumental teacher will be able to give you deeper insight and awesome skills.
 In a class of 30 where there is group focus there is minimal personal time.

 Tip from Sara Bashore: I use M&Ms or Skittles to count how many times I play a piece.
 Every time I play it correctly, I eat a candy.
 I start with 10, and when the candy is gone, I'm done practicing that piece.